jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 * ACCST - one of the first and showing its age
 * ACCESS - FrSky ecosystem only
 * FrSky R9 - 900MHz, FrSky ecosystem only, but R9 hardware will run ExpressLRS
-* TBS Crossfire - 900MHz and up to 2 Watts, outsanding range, stable and good performance but not the best latency
+* TBS Crossfire - 900MHz and up to 2 Watts, outstanding range, stable and good performance but not the best latency
-* Ghost - 2.4 GHz, you can trade-off range & latency, TBS Crossfile range is superior
+* Ghost - 2.4 GHz, you can trade-off range & latency, TBS Crossfire range is superior
 * TBS Tracer - 2.4 GHz, TBS competitive response to Ghost, excellent latency at the expense of range so great for racers
-* [ExpresLRS](https://www.expresslrs.org/) - 900 MHz & 2.4 GHz, best combination of range & latency
+* [ExpressLRS](https://www.expresslrs.org/) - 900 MHz & 2.4 GHz, best combination of range & latency

 Sources:
 * [Crossfire vs. Tracer vs. Ghost vs. ExpressLRS vs. R9 vs. ACCESS vs. ACCST | RC control link shootout](https://www.youtube.com/watch?v=a8cy5BK5SbU)